teamleadercrm/coding-test/2-ordering.md

 ---

 _By the way, have you checked the general guidelines for our coding test?
-You cand find them [here](./README.md)_
+You can find them [here](./README.md)_